Current version: 0.5

 Ammaarah is a 52 year-old Programme Co-ordinator living in Soweto, South Africa and working in a university.
 She has a deep experience of Moodle and other open source software projects.
 Over the years, Ammaarah has created and sustained a successful local Moodle Hub which takes up much of her time.
 She has a vision of connecting her localised Moodle Hub to a worldwide resource sharing network for two-way resource discovery, but never quite has the time to figure out how to do this.
 Ammaarah is keen to reduce the burden of administration and custom development for both herself and her team, but does not want to compromise on her vision.

 Moodle’s mission is to empower educators to improve our world.
-With Project MoodleNet, we intend to fulfil that mission by creating what Martin Dougiamas has described as “a new open social media platform for educators, focussed on professional development and open content”.
+With MoodleNet, we intend to fulfil that mission by sustainably empowering communities of educators to share and learn from each other to improve the quality of education.
+MoodleNet is a new open social media platform for educators, focussed on professional development and open content.

 - Identity and reputation: to empower educators to develop their public profile